isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/change-bar-style.md

 ...
 ```

-Similarly, you can use the `.deleted-block` style to define the way your deleted content appears in the publihsed PDF output.
+Similarly, you can use the `.deleted-block` style to define the way your deleted content appears in the published PDF output.

 ```css
 ...